 Generalized: Rarely, the infection spreads from primary sites, presumably by hematogenous seeding.

-The characteristic lesion is an indurated area of multiple, small, communicating abscesses surrounded by granulation tissue.
+The characteristic lesion of actinomycosis is an indurated area of multiple, small, communicating abscesses surrounded by granulation tissue.
 Lesions tend to form sinus tracts that communicate to the skin and drain a purulent discharge containing “sulfur” granules (rounded or spherical, usually yellowish, and ≤ 1 mm in diameter).
-Infection spreads to contiguous tissues, but only rarely hematogenously.
+Sulfur granules, which do not contain sulfur, are so named because of their yellow appearance; they consist of a tangled mass of the branching filaments of Actinomyces.
+Infection spreads to contiguous tissues but only rarely hematogenously.

 The cervicofacial form usually begins as a small, flat, hard swelling, with or without pain, under the oral mucosa or the skin of the neck or as a subperiosteal swelling of the jaw.
 Subsequently, areas of softening appear and develop into sinuses and fistulas that discharge the characteristic sulfur granules.
 The cheek, tongue, pharynx, salivary glands, cranial bones, meninges, or brain may be affected, usually by direct extension.

-In the thoracic form , lung involvement resembles TB.
+In the thoracic form, lung involvement resembles tuberculosis (TB).
 Extensive invasion may occur before chest pain, fever, and productive cough appear.
 Perforation of the chest wall, with chronic draining sinuses, may result.

-Diagnosis is suspected clinically and confirmed by identification of A. israelii using microscopy and culture of sputum (ideally obtained endoscopically), pus, or a biopsy specimen.
+Actinomycosis is suspected clinically and confirmed by identification of A. israelii or other Actinomyces species using microscopy and culture of sputum (ideally obtained endoscopically), pus, or a biopsy specimen.
 Imaging tests (eg, chest x-ray, abdominal or thoracic CT) are often done depending on findings.

-Most patients respond to antibiotics, although response is usually slow because of extensive tissue induration and the relatively avascular nature of the lesions.
-Therefore, treatment must be continued for at least 8 wk and occasionally for ≥ 1 yr, until symptoms and signs have resolved.
+Most patients with actinomycosis respond to antibiotics, but response is usually slow because of extensive tissue induration and the relatively avascular nature of the lesions.
+Therefore, treatment must be continued for at least 8 weeks and occasionally for ≥ 1 year, until symptoms and signs have resolved.

-High doses of penicillin G (eg, 3 to 5 million units IV q 6 h) are usually effective.
-Penicillin V 1 g po qid may be substituted after about 2 to 6 wk.
-Tetracycline 500 mg po q 6 h or doxycycline 100 mg q 12 h may be given instead of penicillin.
+High doses of penicillin G (eg, 3 to 5 million units IV every 6 hours) are usually effective.
+Penicillin V 1 g orally 4 times a day may be substituted after about 2 to 6 weeks.
+Oral tetracycline 500 mg every 6 hours or doxycycline 100 mg every 12 hours may be given instead of penicillin.
 Minocycline, clindamycin, and erythromycin have also been successful.
 Antibiotic regimens may be broadened to cover other pathogens cultured from lesions.

-Anecdotal reports suggest that hyperbaric O 2 therapy is helpful.
+Anecdotal reports suggest that hyperbaric oxygen therapy is helpful.

 Extensive and repeated surgical procedures may be required.
 Sometimes small abscesses can be aspirated; large ones are drained, and fistulas are excised surgically.